-We monitor mosquito breeding areas during the summer mosquito breeding season to look for mosquitoes that carry diseases that can make people sick.
+In summer, we watch certain mosquito breeding areas for mosquitoes that carry diseases that can make you sick.

 Why Are We Concerned About Mosquitoes?

-- Mosquitoes can transmit diseases like West Nile Virus.
+- Mosquitoes can spread diseases like West Nile Virus.

-- The primary targeted mosquito species of this annual surveillance is the Culex mosquito species since it can cause West Nile Virus infection in humans.
-The Culex species of mosquito is present in Dane County.
+- The main mosquito species we track is the Culex mosquito.
+This species can cause West Nile Virus infection in humans.

-What Does Public Health Do To Reduce Numbers of Disease-Causing Mosquitoes?
+What We Do To Reduce Numbers of Mosquitoes that Cause Disease

-- Public Health also traps adult mosquitoes to measure population levels.
-Some of these mosquitoes are also tested for West Nile Virus.
+- In addition to watching breeding areas, we trap adult mosquitoes to measure how many are in an area.
+Some of the mosquitoes are tested for West Nile Virus.

-- If high numbers of mosquitoes are found that are known to carry West Nile Virus, water is treated on public lands to reduce the mosquito population.
+- If we find high numbers of the species that can spread West Nile Virus, we treat water on public lands to reduce the number of mosquitoes.

 - Wear long-sleeved shirts and long pants from dusk through dawn.
 That's when many mosquitoes are most active.

-- Install or repair screens on windows and doors to keep mosquitoes outside.
+- Install or fix screens on windows and doors to keep mosquitoes outside.